heartnetkung/joi-auto-admin/README.md

     - `.meta({ disableFilter: true })`
       - For disabling column filter

+  - To add file upload input, use the following fields:
+    - `.meta({ uploadFile: async (fileObj)=> urlString })`
+      - Boilerplate code for uploading your file.
+The UI automatically generate this.
+    - `.meta({ accept: string })`
+      - Used for input component.
+Example: '.jp'
+    - `.meta({ uploadFileInit: ()=> null })`
+      - Not required.
+Useful for logging to third party API.
+    - `.meta({ multiple: true })`
+      - If multiple, user can upload multiple file and joi type should be array.
+Otherwise user can only upload a single file and joi type can be array or string.
+    - `.meta({ uploadFileType: 'image' | 'file' })`
+      - If image, the table and the form would show preview of the given file.

 - `.valid([ any ])`
   - For making `<Select>` input.
 - `.required()`